 A five-gallon bucket is a great way to brine your bird, or a cooler can also work well for brining your bird.
 I always use a food-safe plastic bag in my bucket or cooler to brine the turkey.
 A plastic bag is a great way to make clean-up easy and prevent contamination.

-A bucket can be, to place a bag inside, load the turkey, pour in the brine, seal, and pack with two bags of ice.
-The process with a cooler is the same, each step is a little more difficult than the bucket, but most coolers only needs one bag of ice to stay cool during a twelve-hour brining process.
+Place a plastic bag inside the bucket, load the turkey, pour in the cold brine, seal, and pack with two bags of ice.
+The process with a cooler is the same, each step is a little more difficult than the bucket, but most coolers only need one bag of ice to stay cool during a twelve-hour brining process.

 You can always rest your bird under a tin foil tent, but I like to keep my bird as warm as I can without adding heat.
 My favorite place to rest my turkey is a clean, dry cooler.